Below is our freedom of information statement.

 Rights of Review

 If you are refused access to information, and you are not satisfied with this decision that has been made, you are entitled to request an internal review by the Corporation.
 The review is carried out by an officer of the Corporation who is equal or superior in rank to the initial decision maker.
+Applications should be made in writing within 30 days of receiving the Notice of Decision.
 A request for a review should be made in writing within 30 days of receiving the Notice of Decision.

 You will be notified of the outcome of the review within 15 days.